 The American dubbers merged the voices of the Bio-merged Digimon and their partners, and their conversations can be heard clearly.
 However, the rest of the cast failed to recognize Ryo and Takato during their first battles as Megas.
 Oops!

-In the dub, Jeri asked Leomon to tell her about their trip.
+In the dub, Jeri asked Leomon to tell her father about their trip.
 Mr. Kato later gets mad at her, claiming that she left on her own and refusing to pick her up.
 It makes no sense.

 In the original Japanese version, the only part of the in-universe Digimon franchise to be explicitly identical to the real world counterpart is the card-game.
 The American dub, however, made it explicit that the Digimon Adventure series were a show within Tamers.
 At first this is a nice way to tie the shows together and bring Tamers closer to the real world, but all kinds of continuity problems and Mutual Fictionality questions arise with the appearance of Sixth Ranger Ryo, a character who is the main character in a series of canon games tied into Adventure and even appears on-screen in Adventure 02.